NiicooR/sec-challenge-api/README.md

 npm: 8.19.2

-In order to run this project copy the .env.sample file and place it into a .env file
+In order to run this project copy the .env.sample file and place it into a .env file Be careful with the the configuration set for TypeOrm

 ## Getting Started